LawssssCat/Self-Host-qBittorrent/README.md

 **feature:**

-+ [x] Set up a tracker subscription and add them to your new torrent
++ [x] Add subscribed trackers when creating a new torrent.
-+ [x] Scan peers on a regular basis, blocking those thought to be leeches
++ [x] Ban leech peers that are recognized by the regex expression periodically.

 ---